joanafbrito/Marvel2/README.md

 - Very, very short time to build the app + healthy challenges
 - Use the api with limit access
 - I had the last 24 hour of the project without any access to the api and any URL or URI linked to the characters....
-- Gave me the understanding of why having a complete sample data file is so important (I had only a small one/ not complete)
+- Gave me the understanding of why having a complete sample data file is so important (I had only a small one/ not complete to work with)

 ## Future Designs/Extensions